 Microsoft said that it is working with antivirus makers to resolve this issue but there's a problem.
 While some developers are complying, other antivirus programs will completely break since they rely on kernel access to even function.
 Denying them this access will require a complete rewriting of the software.

-Antivirus software companies who have complied with Microsoft's requirements include AVG, Avast, Avira, Bitdefender, ESET, F-Secure, Kaspersky, Malwarebytes, Sophos, and Symantec.
+Antivirus software companies who have complied with Microsoft's requirements include AVG, Avast, Avira, Bitdefender, ESET, Kaspersky, Malwarebytes, Sophos, and Symantec.

 McAfee, Trend Micro and Webroot are also working to tweak their software for compatibility soon.